giciq/AIssistant-Website/README.md

 ## Setup
 1. Clone the repository to your local machine:
-"git clone <repository_url>"
+"git clone <repository_url>".
-2. Navigate to the project directory
+2. Navigate to the project directory.
-3. Install the required dependencies using pip
+3. Install the required dependencies using pip.
 4. Obtain the necessary MongoDB URL to access created cluster in Atlas and update it in "__init__.py".
 5. Add your local IP in Atlas.
 6. Download the LLM model (2.83 GB) from: